 Community Charter School of Cambridge (CCSC) is a charter public school serving students in grades 6-12.
 Focusing on post-secondary success for all students, CCSC provides a rigorous academic program with personalized, targeted support in an environment of unconditional acceptance and belonging where all students can grow and achieve.

-- Title I school, serving students whose families hail from over 25 countries
+- Title I school, our students and their families speak over 20 languages and represent over 40 countries

 - 94% students of color, 15+% students with disabilities taught in full-inclusion model

 - In 2019, in every single subject and in every single grade, CCSC students outperformed the state average on the MCAS exams.

 - Over 70% of CCSC juniors and seniors take an AP course and students' SAT scores have outperformed the national average in each of the past four years.

 3 Essentials All Applicants Need to Know About CCSC

 CCSC is committed to being an actively anti-racist school and to dismantling systems of oppression, bias, and white supremacy culture wherever they exist.
 Professional development is team-based and includes an extensive focus on race and equity.
 Our Equity Working Group includes staff, families, and community members who meet monthly to address issues of inequity in the community.
 We work to ensure that our actions, policies, practices, and systems continually reinforce our belief that Black Lives Matter and consistently elevate the voices of students and families as active participants in building a school where they are celebrated and loved.

 Read our public statement about Black Lives Matter here.